74Thirsty/gnoman2.0/README.md

 - **Dashboard** – high-level overview of stored wallets and the currently connected Safe.
 - **Wallets** – generate encrypted wallets with optional aliases, hidden flag, and password overrides, then list stored metadata.
-- **Safes** – connect to a Safe, review owners/modules, and monitor transactions held under the enforced delay window.
+- **Safes** – connect to a Safe, review owners/modules, audit hold policy summaries, and monitor queued transactions with live countdowns.
 - **Sandbox** – switch between the legacy Safe callStatic form and the advanced sandbox panel powered by `modules/sandbox/ui`.
 Upload or paste ABIs, choose functions, provide parameters, replay historical simulations, and manage an optional local fork.
 - **Keyring** – interact with the Electron IPC bridge (`window.gnoman`) to list and reveal secrets stored in the OS keyring (with an in-memory fallback when `keytar` is unavailable).
-- **Settings** – activate the offline license, view stored license metadata, and jump to the in-app wiki.
+- **Settings** – activate offline licensing, configure global hold defaults, launch vanity generators, and jump to the in-app wiki.
 - **Wiki Guide** – render Markdown documentation from `docs/wiki` directly inside the renderer.

 ## Data directories & security

-- Transaction-hold records are stored under `.gnoman/` in the project working directory, while validated license tokens live in `.safevault/license.env`.
+- Transaction-hold records and vanity job ledgers are stored under `.gnoman/` in the project working directory (`holds.sqlite`, `vanity-jobs.json`), while validated license tokens live in `.safevault/license.env`.
 - Sandbox logs persist to `modules/sandbox/logs/` for replay and auditing purposes.
 - Wallet private keys stay encrypted in-memory using AES-256-GCM with PBKDF2 key derivation.
 Exported keystores require the caller-supplied password.